Platform ReviewUpdated 2026-04-18

 Not a Security

 Carbonfuture is positioned as procurement and MRV infrastructure for carbon removals.
-The product emphasis is sourcing, verification, and evidence for corporate claims—not issuing financial instruments or offering return expectations.
+The product emphasis is sourcing, verification, certification support, and evidence for corporate claims, not issuing financial instruments or offering return expectations..

 Disclosure Quality

-Procurement and MRV positioning is clear, but public disclosure of fee schedules and legal terms appeared limited in the dossier; buyers should request contractual documentation before purchase.
+Procurement and MRV positioning is clear, and the April 17 2026 dossier now identifies legal notice and privacy-policy pages.
+However, public disclosure of fee schedules and buyer-facing commercial purchase terms remains limited; buyers should request contractual documentation before purchase.

 Custody Model